foundation-model-stack/bamba/blog/Announcing Bamba.md

 ### Comparison with SoTA transformer models

-We compare Bamba and Falcon Mamba with SoTA transformer models (Meta Llama 3.1 8B, IBM Granite v3 8B, Olmo2 7B, and Gemma2 9B).
+We compare Bamba and Falcon Mamba with SoTA transformer models of similar size (Meta Llama 3.1 8B, IBM Granite v3 8B, Olmo2 7B, and Gemma2 9B).
 We observe that while there are obvious benchmark gaps, it is not clear that these gaps point to deficiencies in the mamba/mamba2 based models.
 In fact, a careful analysis shows that gaps are largly due to amount of data used for training models and inclusion of benchmark-aligned instruction datasets during the annealing phase.
 For example, we had one small scale run that added `metamath` and improved our `GSM8k` score from `36.77` to `60.0`.
 We will publish detailed analysis and our findings in an upcoming paper.

 <details>